-- 3.1 GENERAL INSTALLATION REQUIREMENTS - A. Before work is commenced, hold a conference with Owner, General Contractor, irrigation contractor and Landscape Architect to discuss general details of the work. - B. Verify dimensions and grades at job site before work is commenced. - C. During the progress of the work, a competent superintendent and any assistants necessary shall be on site, all satisfactory to Owner.
-The superintendent shall not be changed, except with consent of Owner, unless that person proves unsatisfactory and ceases to be employed.
-The superintendent shall represent Contractor in its absence and all directions given to the superintendent shall be as binding as if given to Contractor. - D. All work indicated or noted on Drawings shall be provided whether or not specifically mentioned in the Specifications. - E. If there are ambiguities between Drawings and Specifications, and specific interpretation or clarification is not issued prior to bidding, the interpretation or clarification will be made only by Owner, and Contractor shall comply with the decisions.
-In the event the installation contradicts the directions given, the installation shall be corrected by Contractor at no additional cost to Owner. - F. Layout of sprinkler lines shown on Drawings is diagrammatic only.
+3.1 GENERAL INSTALLATION REQUIREMENTS

+- A. Before work is commenced, hold a conference with CLIENT, General Contractor, and Owner to discuss general details of the work. - B. Verify dimensions and grades at job site before work is commenced. - C. During the progress of the work, a competent superintendent and any assistants necessary shall be on site, all satisfactory to CLIENT.
+The superintendent shall not be changed, except with consent of CLIENT, unless that person proves unsatisfactory and ceases to be employed.
+The superintendent shall represent Contractor in its absence and all directions given to the superintendent shall be as binding as if given to Contractor. - All work indicated or noted on Drawings shall be provided whether or not specifically mentioned in the Specifications. - E. If there are ambiguities between Drawings and Specifications, and specific interpretation or clarification is not issued prior to bidding, the interpretation or clarification will be made only by CLIENT, and Contractor shall comply with the decisions.
+In the event the installation contradicts the directions given, the installation shall be corrected by Contractor at no additional cost to CLIENT. - F. Layout of sprinkler lines shown on Drawings is diagrammatic only.
 Location of sprinkler equipment is contingent upon and subject to integration with all other underground utilities.
-Contractor shall employ all data contained in the Contract Documents and shall verify this information at the construction site to confirm the manner by which it relates to the installation. - G. Coordinate the installation of all sprinkler materials, including pipe, with the landscape Drawings to avoid conflict with the trees, shrubs, or other planting. - H. Do not proceed with the installation of the sprinkler system when it is apparent that obstructions or grade differences exist or if conflicts in construction details, legend, or specific notes are discovered.
-All such obstructions, conflicts, or discrepancies shall be brought to the attention of Owner. - I. Replace, or repair to the satisfaction of Owner, all existing paving disturbed during the course of this work.
-New paving shall be the same type, strength, texture, finish, and be equal in every way to the material removed. - J. The Owner reserves the right to make temporary repairs as necessary to keep equipment in operating condition without voiding Contractor's guarantee or relieving Contractor of its responsibilities during the guarantee shall not be allowed. - K. All sprinkler heads will require installation of anti-drain devices to prevent low head drainage. - L. Coordinate the installation of all sprinkler materials, including pipe, with the landscape Drawings to avoid conflict with the trees, or other planting. - 3.2 OBSERVATION OF SITE CONDITIONS
+Contractor shall employ all data contained in the Contract Documents and shall verify this information at the construction site to confirm the manner by which it relates to the installation. - G. Coordinate the installation of all sprinkler materials, including pipe, with the landscape drawings to avoid conflict with the trees, shrubs, or other planting. - H. Do not proceed with the installation of the sprinkler system when it is apparent that obstructions or grade differences exist or if conflicts in construction details, legend, or specific notes are discovered.
+All such obstructions, conflicts, or discrepancies shall be brought to the attention of CLIENT.

+- Replace, or repair to the satisfaction of CLIENT, all existing paving disturbed during the course of this work.
+New paving shall be the same type, strength, texture, finish, and be equal in every way to the material removed. - J. CLIENT reserves the right to make temporary repairs as necessary to keep equipment in operating condition without voiding Contractor's guarantee or relieving Contractor of its responsibilities during the guarantee shall not be allowed. - K. Coordinate the installation of all sprinkler materials, including pipe, with the landscape Drawings to avoid conflict with the trees, or other planting.

+3.2 OBSERVATION OF SITE CONDITIONS

 - A. All scaled dimensions are approximate.
-The Contractor shall check and verify all size dimensions and receive approval from City's Representative prior to proceeding with work under this Section. - B. Exercise extreme care in excavating and working near existing utilities.
+The Contractor shall check and verify all size dimensions and receive approval from CLIENT's Authorized Representative prior to proceeding with work under this Section. - B. Exercise extreme care in excavating and working near existing utilities.
 The Contractor shall be responsible for damages to utilities, which are caused by his operations or neglect.
 Check existing utilities drawings for existing utility locations. - C. Coordinate installation of sprinkler irrigation materials including pipe, so there shall be NO interference with utilities or other construction or difficulty in planting trees, shrubs, and ground covers. - D. The Contractor shall carefully check all grades to satisfy itself that he may safely proceed before starting work on the irrigation system.